Updated August 20th, 2019

 For making stirrups by hand you need a stand and a handle.

 See the above image.
 That is a hand-made stand and a handle.
 You can make stirrup with these tools.

 Just place the rod in the stand and bend the rod with the handle.
-You have to go for trial and error method to get the desired size of stirrup.
-Also don’t forget to make the hook angle at 135°.
+You have to go for trial and error method to get the desired size of a stirrup.
+Also, don’t forget to make the hook angle at 135°.

 How do you make stirrup bending stand?
 How do you make the handle?
-How do you calculate the deduction length for bend of different size bars?
+How do you calculate the deduction length for the bend of different size bars?
 Please share in the comments below…